SoftUni-Internal/interactive-content/EN/06-Forms/01-Directives.md

 ## Attribute Directives

-Attribute directives have their own layout view and styles.
+Attribute directives have their layout view and styles.

 In other words, they deal with changing the look and behavior of a DOM element.